erinpatrickdunn/strataract-completion-hypothesis/papers/Paper_A_Draft_2_0.md

 These two statements are the bedrock.
 Everything else is derived from them together with the physical picture of what matter is.

-## 0.2 Matter is a 4D Knot.
+## 0.2 Matter is a Localized Topological Soliton.
 Mass is W-Axis Spin.

-Every subatomic particle is a topological knot — a self-consistent configuration of field energy with extent in all four spatial dimensions.
+Every subatomic particle is a localized topological soliton — a self-consistent configuration of field energy with extent in all four spatial dimensions.
 Three of those dimensions are the familiar spatial dimensions of our observable universe.
 The fourth — call it the w-axis — is perpendicular to our three-dimensional slice of the cosmos.

-The knot rotates on the w-axis.
+The solitonic configuration rotates on the w-axis.
 This rotation is not a metaphor or an analogy.
-It is the actual physical motion of the knot's structure in the fourth spatial dimension.
+It is the actual physical motion of the soliton's structure in the fourth spatial dimension.
 And this rotation is mass.

 **Mass is w-axis spin magnitude.** More w-spin = more mass.
 A particle with no w-spin has no mass.
 It is light.

-This identification — mass as w-axis spin — is not postulated to fit observations.
+This identification — mass as w-axis spin - is not postulated to fit observations.
 It falls out of the geometry.
-If a knot rotates on the w-axis, it has angular momentum in 4D.
+If a soliton rotates on the w-axis, it has angular momentum in 4D.
 Redirecting that angular momentum requires force.
 That resistance to redirection is what we measure as inertia.
-Inertia and mass are the same thing, and both are the resistance of a spinning 4D knot to reorientation.
-The equivalence of inertial and gravitational mass — long treated as a mysterious coincidence requiring the equivalence principle — is a direct geometric consequence of this picture.
+Inertia and mass are the same thing, and both are the resistance of a spinning 4D soliton to reorientation.
+The equivalence of inertial and gravitational mass - long treated as a mysterious coincidence requiring the equivalence principle - is a direct geometric consequence of this picture.

 The particle zoo follows from this.
 Particles differ in the magnitude and closure topology of their w-axis spin.
 The proton, electron, neutrino, and photon are not fundamentally different kinds of thing.
-They are knots of different spin magnitude and different closure type threading the same S³ slice.
+They are solitons of different spin magnitude and different closure type threading the same S³ slice.

+## 0.3 The S³ Cosmos, the Strataract, and the Speed of Light

+The universe is an S³ — a three-sphere, a closed hyperspherical manifold — rotating on the w-axis.
+Every particle's w-spin is sympathetically coupled to this cosmic rotation.
+The local and the cosmological are not separate: the same rotation that spins a quark also rotates the cosmos.
+They are the same phenomenon at different scales.

+The strataract is the rotational pressure field of the S³ slice, felt locally by every knot embedded in it.
+It exerts symmetric pressure on every knot from both sides in the w-direction — holding matter to the three-dimensional slice.
+Where the strataract field is uniform, space behaves as flat vacuum.
+Where massive concentrations of w-spinning knots depress the field locally, neighboring matter falls along the resulting gradient.
+This is gravity — not curved space, but a strataract gradient.

+Light is a surface wave on the S³ — not a knot, not localized, not bound to any specific 3D position.
+A photon has zero w-spin.
+Without w-spin there is no knot structure, no slice-binding pressure, no inertia.
+The photon propagates tangentially to the S³ surface at the tangential surface velocity of the cosmos.

 ## 0.3 The S³ Cosmos, the Strataract, and the Speed of Light